GuyTito/Rating_Frequency/README.md

 # Rating_Frequency
-Display frequency of elements in array
+Display frequency of elements in array.
-This is an answer to a question posted in a dev group The picture below is the picture of the problem
+This is an html and js implementation of the answer to a question posted in a dev group.
+The picture below is the picture of the question.

 ![Question](Rating_Scale.png)